Internal Robustness of Growth Rate data: Results and Discussion

 \subsection{Cross-checks results}

-As mentioned in the previous section, we decided to make a cross-check analysis to ensure that both method and dataset gave sensible results.
+As mentioned in the previous section, we decided to make a cross-check analysis to ensure that both method and data set gave sensible results.
 The first check consisted of removing data points from the subset that gave the lowest robustness.
 In our analysis we found that the lowest SSS that gave a negative lowest robustness was constituted of 2 points (hence SSS=2) and the data points falling into this subset were the second and sixth data in the table \ref{fs8tab}.
 We decided to name this subset `r26'.

 Our second cross-check was to take the first data point\footnote{There is no particular reason of choosing the first point.
-Since the dataset is statistically robust, we are allowed to take randomly any point on the list} and move 5 $\sigma$s away from its actual position.
-The new dataset is denominated `c1'.
-In Fig.~\ref{fig:results4} we show the iR-PDFs for the cross-check datasets.
-We can see from the figure that, for the `r26' dataset, the iR for SSS>6 has a higher minimum but the maximum iR is lower, as well as the mean iR values are smaller with respect to the full dataset.
-This is probably due to, when improving a dataset by adding robust points, the iR is expected to increase.
-On the other hand, the improvement in the minimum iR indeed comes from choosing to remove the points with lower iR on the original dataset.
+Since the data set is statistically robust, we are allowed to take randomly any point on the list} and move 5 $\sigma$s away from its actual position.
+The new data set is denominated `c1'.
+In Fig.~\ref{fig:results4} we show the iR-PDFs for the cross-check data sets.
+We can see from the figure that, for the `r26' data set, the iR for SSS$>6$ has a higher minimum but the maximum iR is lower, as well as the mean iR values are smaller with respect to the full data set.
+This is probably due to, when improving a data set by adding robust points, the iR is expected to increase.
+On the other hand, the improvement in the minimum iR indeed comes from choosing to remove the points with lower iR on the original data set.

-For the second cross-check, i.e. the contamination of one datapoint, we can see immediately that the internal robustness method detects the inconsistency caused by the contaminated datapoint, by exhibiting a bimodal shape and a decrease of the iR value when we increase the SSS.
-These are two features that are not proper of a robust dataset.
+For the second cross-check, i.e. the contamination of one data point, we can see immediately that the internal robustness method detects the inconsistency caused by the contaminated data point, by exhibiting a bimodal shape and a decrease of the iR value when we increase the SSS.
+These are two features that are not proper of a robust data set.